Bunkō: Legacy

 The plan gained many supporters, and on the July 21st of the same year the statue was unveiled for the first time.
 The bronze statue, at the Otaru City Tourist Information Center (Canal Plaza), depicts Bunkō sitting on a pedestal as he looks towards the warehouses running all the canal.
 The pedestal's height was decided on the basis that it should be the right height for children to come and touch the statue and take commemorative pictures with Bunkō.
 On the plated photograph attached to the statue Bunkō is shown as he was at that time, riding on the sidestep of the Chevrolet fire truck.
 The statue has been well regarded, and occasionally hand-knitted hats and scarfs, or caramel sweets are left as offerings at the statue.
 And during the Christmas period the statue is dressed in a Santa Claus outfit, and many tourists come to take pictures with the statue.

 In 2007, the Otaru company Ishii Printing unveiled four original characters under its in-house brand Otaru Shishōdō, one of which Otaru Un Gappa would go onto be the official mascot of the Otaru Tourism Board.
 One of these characters was a white puppy called Shachikurara, which was described as being the grandson of Bunkō.
 The next year, in 2008, the character gained popularity through merchandise like mobile-phone charms and others.

 In the same year, 2008, the non-profit organisation Kennel Club Japan awarded Bunkō with the first ‘silver collar’ prize, given to “dogs or humans who have contributed to the co-existence of pets and people within society”.
-Along with the prize, the ceremony was held with a memorial concert on the 70th anniversary of Bunkō's death on the 3rd of February 2008.
+Along with the prize, the ceremony was held with a memorial concert on the 70th anniversary of Bunkō's death on 3 February 2008.